avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

-# DA16xxx AT Interface Quickstart Guide
+# DA16xxx AT Interface QuickStart Guide

-This is the Quickstart Guide for the DA16K IoTConnect AT Command Interface Firmware.
+This document will walk through the setup process for the DA16K IoTConnect AT Command Interface Firmware.

-This document will guide you through the setup process.

 ## Introduction

-The firmware you are about to run on your DA16xxx device provides a serial UART interface that allows you to communicate with IoTConnect and its cloud services using [AT commands](https://en.wikipedia.org/wiki/Hayes_AT_command_set).
+The firmware provides a serial UART interface that allows for communication with IoTConnect and its cloud services using [AT commands](https://en.wikipedia.org/wiki/Hayes_AT_command_set).

-This means that the DA16xxx acts as a gateway to IoTConnect for any embedded device that does *not* have a network interface or the resources to run a dedicated IoTConnect/MQTT client using nothing but an UART connection.
+The DA16xxx acts as a gateway to IoTConnect for any embedded device with a UART connectionthat does *not* have a network interface or the resources to run a dedicated IoTConnect/MQTT client.

-The device is able to configure the DA16K module and send out telemetry to IoTConnect using this serial interface.
+The device is able to configure the DA16K module and send telemetry to IoTConnect using this serial interface.

 The interactions are as such:

-**Embedded client** &larr; *Serial/PMOD* &rarr; **DA16xxx** &larr; *WiFi* &rarr; **IoTConect**
+**Embedded client** &larr; *Serial/PMOD* &rarr; **DA16xxx** &larr; *WiFi* &rarr; **IoTConnect**

 The supported **AT interface command set** is documented in the [AT Command Set Documentation](AT_COMMAND_SET.md).